 Kirby and Mary Beth Smart moved to Tuscaloosa, where the football coach became the defensive coordinator after one season, and started their family.
 They currently have three children — twins Julia and Weston, and Andrew.

 When the University of Georgia football job opened after Mark Richt was dismissed, Smart jumped at the opportunity to go back home.
-He landed the job, and the rest is history.
+He landed the head football coach job, and the rest is history.

-The Smart family now lives in a 1920s cottage outside of Athens, and the entire crew is usually on hand to watch Georgia coach Kirby Smart and their favorite football team win SEC East titles and big games against Florida, Auburn, Tennessee, and Texas A&M between the hedges.
+The Smart family now lives in a 1920s cottage outside of Athens, and the entire crew is usually on hand to watch Georgia head football coach Kirby Smart and their favorite football team win SEC East titles and big football games against the Florida Gators, Auburn Tigers, Tennessee Volunteers, Clemson Tigers, South Carolina Gamecocks and Texas A&M Aggies between the hedges.